mybui/mybui.github.io/fossil.md

-# Fossil analysis: detecting patterns of speciation in time and space
+# Statistical testing and fossil analysis: detecting patterns of high speciation in time and space

 ## Goals
 #### 1. High speciation rates: when and where we observe a lot of first occurrences